srevn/kqexec/README.md

 - `%b` : Base path of the watch from the config
 - `%w` : Name of the watch from the config
 - `%r` : Event path relative to the watch path
-- `%f` : The file that triggered a directory event (most recent)
-- `%F` : The basename of the file that triggered a directory event
 - `%l` : List of filenames (without paths) modified within 1 second of current event
 - `%L` : List of files modified within 1 second of current event (newline-separated)
 - `%s` : Size of the file in bytes (recursive for directories)